 Born in 1956 in The Hague, Kerstens is not a classically trained photographer.
 In fact, prior to picking up the camera, Kerstens was a wine importer.

-So what made this importer of wine exchange the bottle for the camera?
+So what him exchange the bottle for the camera?

 Kerstens began photographing his daughter in the early 1990’s as a way to preserve the memories of her childhood.
 At first his images were ordinary and captured his daughter’s everyday life – her baths, her sunburn, and her day-today activities.